 Of course, this problem does not pertain only to bassoonists.
 The U.S. Bureau of Labor Statistics does not even maintain a wages category for musicians because of an insufficient number of persons in the industry holding salaried positions.
-Meanwhile, three of the largest post-secondary music programs in the U.S. enroll more than 4000 students annually, and about 8000 music performance degrees are granted around the country in a given year.*
+Meanwhile, three of the largest university music programs in the U.S. enroll more than 4000 students annually, and about 8000 music performance degrees are granted around the country in a given year.*

-Some music educators and administrators seem to act oblivious to this reality, believing that a student’s talent and hard work will lead to professional success, which all too often is understood in the traditional sense of securing an orchestral position.
+Some music educators and administrators seem to act oblivious to this reality, believing that a student’s talent and hard work will lead to professional success; all too often, this is understood in the traditional sense of securing an orchestral position.
 This approach is increasingly questionable given that even prior to the onset of COVID-19, AFM and ROPA reported the existence of fewer than sixty symphony orchestras in the U.S. paying their musicians a living wage.* Naturally, not every performance major playing an orchestral instrument dreams of a job as a member of a symphony orchestra, but it is probably a safe assumption that most do.

 Undoubtedly, the time for innovation within the music performance training sector is now.
 As the College Music Symposium aptly observes, performance curricula have not seen substantive change in the span of the past century.* Needless to say, much has changed in the interim, and as such, beyond the necessary shift in mentality that needs to occur on the part of music students and their parents as well as private teachers, universities too ought to recognize this new reality and look for a modern-day approach to music education.
-Overhauling music performance curricula in order to better reflect the actual conditions that depict the job market is an important step in the direction of aligning professional music programs with the demands of the evolving profession.
+Overhauling music performance curricula in order to better reflect the actual conditions that depict the job market is an important step in the direction of aligning learning outcomes with the demands of the evolving profession.

 *If you wish to see references supporting claims made in this post, please contact me directly.